img-1

 What must be checked as a minimum, but not limited to, are the following:

-• Open ended activities, i.e. activities without driving predecessors or successors
+• Open ended activities, i.e. activities without predecessors or successors

 • Actual dates in the future, i.e. later than the status date